 Regarding the first event, our rescue, Jesus revealed directly to Paul that it will be immediately preceded by the resurrection of the dead in Christ: According to the Lord’s word, we tell you that we who are still alive, who are left until the coming of the Lord, will certainly not precede those who have fallen asleep.
 For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.
 After that, we who are still alive and are left will be caught up [Greek: harpazo] together with them in the clouds to meet the Lord in the air.
 (1 Thess 4:15-17).

-It is not until some undisclosed period of time after we have left that the man of lawlessness can and will be revealed on earth, for the Church’s restraint on lawlessness will have been taken out of the way (2 Thess 2:3-8).
+It is not until after we have left that the man of lawlessness can and will be revealed on earth, for the Church’s restraint on lawlessness will have been taken out of the way (2 Thess 2:3-8).
 The overcoming remnant of Church saints will not be overcome by the antichrist; he is overcome by them (see Part 5: The Overcomers and above).

 <>< <>< <><